 Why Does My Shoulder Hurt At Night?

 Here is a list of the most common problems that cause shoulder pain at night.
-You can follow the links to read about the diagnosis, or you can keep scrolling down for remedies to get the pain to simmer down.
+You can follow the links to read about each diagnosis, or you can keep scrolling down for remedies to try and get the pain to simmer down.

 - Rotator cuff tear